oracle/rwloadsim/rwl/test/TEST.md

 ```
 you can simply rerun the failing ones, or you can decide to analyze further.

-## Note on differences in specific tests
+## Potential differences

+For several tests, an exact match cannot be expected, so it is normal that there
+are some differences.
+The scripts knows about these differences, and the final result shown at the
+end differentiates between tests that must be rerun and tests that it is
+recommended to rerun.
+The expected differences can be due to timing or performance, versions, portability, etc.

-Some tests are relatively performance and timing dependent; if you continue
+You should always investigate why differences are there, and if you are confident the
-to get differences, you need to investigate and possibly overwrite the .good file.
+results are actually good, you can overwrite the .good files to achieve a clean test.

+The distributed .good files were created using a database release 12.2.0.1.0 running
+on Oracle Enterprise Linux 7.

+The following lists tests with known potential differences.

 ### 21, 41, 68, 88
 These sometimes show errors (which is to print